-Should You Invest in CBD? - Cabot Wealth Network
+Should You Invest in CBD and are CBD Investments Worth it?

 The explosive growth of marijuana investing and this industry is undeniable.
 And it’s better to jump in early as many are capitalizing on the unmatched growth of this sector.

-And after a nearly two-year decline, marijuana stocks are back on the rebound, up more than 128% since mid-March!
-Despite that swift run-up, marijuana stocks are trading at less than a third of their January 2018 peak.
-Thus, as the market in general recovers, cannabis stocks have more upside than just about any other sector.
+But cannabis stocks have been falling steadily since topping in February 2021, losing more than three-quarters of their value.
+Thus, when the market in general finally stabilizes, cannabis stocks have more upside than just about any other sector.

-If you aren’t already, consider subscribing to Cabot Marijuana Investor, published by our CEO and Chief Investment Strategist, Tim Lutts.
-Tim’s high-quality advice will help you navigate the booming sector and determine which cannabis stocks are most likely to produce great returns.
-A click here will get you started.
+If you aren’t already, consider subscribing to Cabot Cannabis Investor, where we try and help you navigate the booming sector and determine which cannabis stocks are most likely to produce great returns.

 Are you investing in CBD stocks?
 Why or why not?

-Note: *This post has been updated from a previously published version.